Wednesday, July 8, 2026

 "Be on the alert, stand firm in the faith, act like men, be strong.
 Let all that you do be done in love.” (vv.13-14)

 Paul ends his letter to the Corinthians like he started it.
 After all the time spent to correct, rebuke, and exhort them, he now affirms his confidence in them.
-Returning to the theme of love, he urges the Corinthians to; stand firm in the faith, don’t waver; act like men, lead don’t follow; be strong, firm, sold in your resolve not weak; and finally, all that you do should be done in love, and expressed in tangible ways to one another.
+Returning to the theme of love, he urges the Corinthians to; stand firm in the faith, don’t waver; act like men, lead don’t follow; be strong, firm, solid in your resolve not weak; and finally, all that you do should be done in love, and expressed in tangible ways to one another.

 It should be noted that we all continue to struggle with some of the same issues in the 21st century, as the Corinthians did.
 However, the key point for all of us to draw on from in this chapter is, the attention to love.